-- ARL

 - Ascend One

 - Berger Road

 - Logistics Center

 - Mendenhall (with some adjustments, as required by the Custodial Department)

 - Old Cedar Lane

 - Ridge Road

-2 | Cost and Operations Overview:
+2 Cost and Operations Overview:

-- 1. Central Office Initial building capacity 25%, with ability to expand as needed. - a.
-Some non-instructional staff in satellite offices have been reporting to work due to the itinerant nature of their positions.
-Applicable guidelines are being followed.
+- 1. Central Office Initial building capacity 25%, with ability to expand as needed - a.
+Some non-instructional staff in satellite offices have already begun reporting to work due to the itinerant nature of their positions.
+Applicable guidelines are being followed. - 2.
+A/B week work rotation seems to be the best approach at this time, based on the concept of work "families" occupying the building together

-- 2. A standardized departmental work rotation was determined to be the best approach, based on the concept of work "families" occupying the building together. - 3.
-To implement this plan completely, the Recovery Team required approximately six weeks for all Central Office buildings to be set up to accept staff back into buildings.
-This work has been completed. - 4.
-Additional hand sanitizer and related cleaning products were purchased at an approximate cost of \$57,000. - 5.
-HVAC systems are utilizing higher efficiency MERV 13 air filters instead of the standard efficiency MERV 8 air filters.
+- 3. To implement this plan completely, the Recovery Team needs a minimum of six weeks, and dependent on material delivery, for all Central Office buildings to be set up to accept staff back into buildings. - 4.
+Additional hand sanitizer and related cleaning products estimated to cost \$57,000. - 5.
+HVAC systems will utilize higher efficiency MERV 13 air filters instead of the standard efficiency MERV 8 air filters.
 Air filters will be replaced on an annual basis or as needed, based on system performance.
 The estimated annual cost to provide MERV 13 air filters for the Central Office HVAC systems is \$1,100. - 6.
 For all other business office buildings that the HCPSS owns, operates, and maintains, it will cost approximately \$1,100 per year for filter changes. - 7.
-Plexiglass barriers for public-facing work areas were purchased at a cost of \$1,500.
+Plexiglass barriers for public facing work areas to be purchased at a cost of \$1,500, with a four week delivery timeframe.